kavon/stack-rfc/README.md

 #### Coroutines

-The work on [coroutines](https://llvm.org/docs/Coroutines.html) in LLVM may appear to be similiar to this proposal, since they both deal with the concept of suspending and resuming a function, but LLVM's coroutines are different in a number of important ways.
+The work on [coroutines](https://llvm.org/docs/Coroutines.html) in LLVM may appear to be similar to this proposal, since they both deal with the concept of suspending and resuming a function, but LLVM's coroutines are different in a number of important ways.